w3f/polkadot-wiki/docs/learn/how-to/what-is-asset-hub.md

 There are two types of assets on Asset Hub: sufficient and non-sufficient.

 To hold a non-sufficient asset in an account, the account needs to exist on-chain, which means it needs to have a balance in the native asset at least as much as the [Existential Deposit (ED)](existential-deposit.md).
 This means **0.01 DOT**  on Polkadot Asset Hub and **0.000003333 KSM** on Kusama Asset Hub.
-These existential deposits are ten times smaller than those on the Relay Chains.
+These existential deposits are smaller than those on the Relay Chains.

 So, to send a non-sufficient asset, you need to ensure that the recipient account has at least the ED.
 A sufficient asset doesn't require the account to have any balance in the native token to be received.

 However, each asset (either sufficient or non-sufficient) has its own minimum balance that an account must hold.

-!!! warning "ATTENTION"

-    Tether, the entity behind USDT, [has announced the discontinuation of USDT on the Kusama network](https://tether.to/en/tether-makes-strategic-transition-to-meet-community-demands-and-foster-innovation) (though it'll still be available on Polkadot).

-    It's recommended you redeem your USDT from Kusama Asset Hub (formerly Statemine) by sending them to a compatible exchange (like[ Bitfinex](withdraw-usdt-from-exchanges.md)) before the specified deadline mentioned in Tether's official announcement.

 Currently, the sufficient tokens and foreign assets (native assets on other networks) in Polkadot Asset Hub are: